The Members of Prime Focus Limited

 The particulars of Loans given Investments made Guarantees given and Securitiesprovided during the financial year under Section 186 of the Act are stated in the Notes toAccounts which forms part of this Annual Report.

 36. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-All contracts/arrangements/ transactions entered by the Company with the RelatedParties during the financial period were on an Arm's length basis and were in compliancewith the applicable provisions ofthe Act and the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.
-There are no materially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons which may havea potential conflict with the interest of the Company at large.
+All contracts/arrangements/ transactions entered by the Company with the RelatedParties during the financial period were on an Arm's length basis and were in compliancewith the applicable provisions of the Act and the SEBI Listing Regulations.
+There were nomaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel or other designated persons which may have a potentialconflict with the interest of the Company at large.

 All Related Party Transactions were entered into only with prior approval of the AuditCommittee except transactions which qualify under Omnibus approval as permitted under thelaw.
-A statement of all Related Party Transactions is placed before the AuditCommittee and Board for its review on a quarterly basis specifying the nature value andterms and conditions of the transactions.
+A statement of all Related Party Transactions entered is placed before the AuditCommittee and Board for its review on a quarterly basis specifying the nature value andterms and conditions of the transactions.

 37. BUSINESS RESPONSIBILITY REPORT

 Pursuant to SEBI (Listing Obligations and Disclosure Requirements) (Fifth Amendment)Regulations 2019 the requirement of preparing Business Responsibility Report("BRR") had been extended to top 1000 companies (by market capitalizationcalculated as on March 31 of every financial year) with effect from December 26 2019which was initially applicable to top 500 listed companies.
 As the Company is one amongstthe top 1000 listed entities to comply with the aforesaid amendment the Board at itsmeeting held on July 31 2020 has approved its BRR.